Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 * Take a moment to link the issue with the project, if it hasn't been done automatically.

-* If possible, assign someone to it.
+* If possible, assign it to someone.

+* If necessary, attach it to a milestone.

+* If needed, specify a due date.

 ## Branch Rules